sdamaso/sdamaso/README.md

 # Hi there, I'm Samuel 👋

-## I'm a student at the Universidad Politécnica de Madrid
+## I'm a student at the Universidad Politécnica de Madrid doing Computer Science and Bussiness

 [comment]: <> (- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!)
+- 🔭 I’m a fourth-year college student passionate about new technologies
 - 🌱 I’m currently learning a lot of different things, so check them out 🤣
 - 👯 I’m looking to collaborate with other to expand my knowledge
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to practice kitesurf

 ### Connect with me: